Gun Control and Mental Health in America

 After all the tragedy we have seen in recent years, that rift is not going to close anytime soon.
 Not if we have not already come to a consensus after years of front page violence.

 Since Sandy Hook, there have been 220 shootings on school campuses, whether from accidental or intentional gunfire.
 We have witnessed Aurora, Fort Hood, Orlando, and San Berardino.
 Dylann Roof shot and killed 9 people outside of their church in Charleston, South Carolina.
 James Hodgkinson took 60 shots at Republican Congressmen as they practiced for a charity baseball game.
-These are only a handful of the high profile cases.
+Now, a lone gunman, Stephen Paddock, has killed at least 58 innocent people and injured 515 others with automatic assault rifles as they watched Jason Aldean perform at the Route 91 Harvest Festival in Las Vegas.
+These are only a handful of the high-profile cases.
 According to the Centers for Disease Control and Prevention, there were 33,599 deaths due to firearms in 2013 alone.

 No one wants to be the victim of a crime, but the odds increase every time a gun gets into the wrong hands.
 Even if you are a gun carrier yourself, life can change in an instant.